sanskrit/raw_etexts_english/blogs/manasataramgini/2010-04-22_dharmakirtie28099s-proof-for-the-nastika-mata.md

 +++
-title = "dharmakIrti’s proof for the nAstikaxa0mata"
+title = "dharmakIrti’s proof for the nAstika mata"

 +++
 That learned pAShaNDa among the brAhmaNa-s, AchArya dharmakIrti, is said